Ralph Priso: International career

 In 2016, at age 13, he made his debut in the Canadian youth program at an identification camp with coach Ante Jazic.
 He represented Canada at the 2017 CONCACAF Boys' Under-15 Championship, serving as team captain.
 He played for the Canadian U17 team at the 2019 CONCACAF U-17 Championship and the 2019 FIFA U-17 World Cup.
 He was called to the Canada national team camp for January 2021.

 Personal life

 Priso is of Cameroonian descent through his parents.
-He is the older brother of Toronto FC II player Hugo Mbongue.
+He is the older brother of fellow professional soccer player Hugo Mbongue.